MaskingTechnology/jitar/packages/cli/README.md

 # Jitar CLI

-This package contains the components for the CLI interface of the [Jitar](https://jitar.dev) runtime.
+This package provides the CLI interface for the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: